 Worrisome trend: People expect to use cars more and public transport less

-In a survey, taken from 11 countries, which contrasts mobility habits before COVID-19 with October 2020, shows that people prefer individual forms of transport (bike, car) and also localised travel, after the pandemic.
+A survey, taken from 11 countries, which contrasts mobility habits before COVID-19 with October 2020, shows that people prefer individual forms of transport (bike, car) and also localized travel, after the pandemic.

 The survey was conducted among a representative sample of 11,273 consumers by our members Test Achats/Test Aankoop (BE), Altroconsumo (IT), Ocu (ES) and Deco Proteste (PT) together with 7 other organisations in Austria, the Czech Republic, Denmark, Germany, Lithuania, the Netherlands and Slovenia.

 - A change in mobility habits is most pronounced in terms of public transport, where there is a noticeable drop in people using it weekly

 - Public transport (68%) and long-distance buses/bus stations (67%) score the highest in terms of people feeling insecure regarding COVID-19 contamination.
 These are followed by trains/train stations and flights/airports (both at 61%).

 - Once the pandemic is over, people expect to use individual forms of transport (bikes, cars) more so than before. it started.